Unlock success with SMART goals: Specific, Measurable, Achievable, Relevant, Time-bound. They keep you on track and motivated.

 M: You can measure the spending by monitoring invoices and accounts.

-A: Three months is a realistic timeframe to achieve the goal.
+A: Three months is okay for you to achieve your goal.

-R: Cutting costs is relevant and will increase profit margins, benefiting your business.
+R: Cutting costs is relevant: it will increase profit margins and benefit your business.

 T: Three months is sufficient time to expect a reduction in spending.